MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 You can select a background image for the survey.
 The image must be within the following parameters:
 - Maximum file size: 5 MB.
 - Supported formats: BMP, GIF, JPEG, and PNG.
-- Resolution: Less than 4000 x 3000 (width x height)
+- Maximum resolution: 4000 x 3000 (width x height)
 - Aspect ratio: 4:3